 Happy Thanksgiving to all my readers.
-Hope you are gathered together with people you love.
 I am thankful for our bead community on my blogs, on Facebook and here in my own neighborhood.

 I’m having a 20% off sale on everything in my jewelry and component shop from now through the end of the day on Monday December 1st.
-Just go to Linda Landig Jewelry and use the coupon code TURKEY20 at check out and the 20% will be taken off your purchase.
+Just go to Linda Landig Jewelry and use either the coupon code TURKEY20 or TURKEY14 at check out and the 20% will be taken off your purchase.
 Easy-peasy!
-You’ll find necklaces, earrings and bracelets in a range of colors and prices.
+You’ll find necklaces, earrings, bracelets and ceramic pendants in a range of colors and prices.
 Perfect for holiday gift giving or for accessorizing your holiday outfits.

 This year I am seriously trying to avoid the malls and shop locally or online.
 I feel so much calmer when I do so.
 I hate being frazzled in the days leading up to the holidays.
 Last year was awful in that way and I’ve resolved to approach things differently this year.